Challenge level: 3 out of 5

 |10 October - 14 October 2019||Sold Out|

 As this challenge has been so ridiculously popular (and why wouldn't it be?
-It's perfect!) we're running it again in 2020!
+It's perfect!) we've opened a fifth group!

 We're delighted to give even more wonderful Women V Cancer supporters the opportunity to take on this idyllic Italian cycle, because it's a challenge we think every single one of you should experience.